 Low levels of antioxidants in the scalp cause hair loss (8).
 Evening primrose oil contains antioxidants that can address this issue (2).
 Antioxidants are not just essential for the regrowth of hair but also help address a number of other physiological issues, such as skin dryness.

-It is evident that the benefits of evening primrose oil for hair growth are many, but how does one incorporate it into their daily routine?
+It is evident that the benefits of evening primrose oil for hair growth are many, but how does one incorporate it into their daily hair care routine?
 Find out in the next section!

 How To Use Evening Primrose Oil For Hair Growth